hash-noob/whiskygoogles/README.md

 ## Acknowledgments

-- Whiskey database courtesy of a comprehensive 501-bottle dataset
+- Google Cloud Platform for AI capabilities
-- Built with Next.js, FastAPI, and Pinecone vector database
+- Pinecone for vector search infrastructure
+- The whiskey community for their support and feedback